cullenpu/simpleMLP/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-- Added a `inst/WORDLIST`
+- Added a function used to load a dataset for training
-- Commented out a function used for testing the model; this function used a function from a different package which was not imported
+- Updated the train_nn function with a more thorough example
+- Kept the train_nn example wrapped with \dontrun{} because using \donttest{} will cause an error when running R CMD check as it takes well over a minute to run

 ## Test environments
 * ubuntu 10.04.1 (JupyterHub), R 4.0.3
 * local windows install, R 4.0.3

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-- checking R code for possible problems ...
-NOTE
-  load_mnist: no visible global function definition for ‘read_csv’

-  load_mnist is used for testing and is not included in the build